pengshn6/BlackBox/README.md

 4.
 ## Known Issues
 * Death process restarting produce duplicated activities and process.
 Temporary solution: kill them all and restart application manually.

+## Sponsorship
+This project is a free open source project , routine maintenance consumes a lot of time and effort .
+If you want to speed up the progress or buy the author a cup of coffee.

+- BTC: 1HhctWiQ6dBQomKPJjty3P1wL9CuK9eCqM
+- USDT（ERC20）: 0x408336bcaef0c5eb11772024a06079ab2e14e6cd

 ## Credits
 - [VirtualApp](https://github.com/asLody/VirtualApp)